 Để dịch thông tin này, chọn ngôn ngữ ở đầu trang.

 By getting people vaccinated and boosted, we can save lives, reduce the spread, and begin to reverse the harms caused by the pandemic.

-- The COVID-19 vaccine is available to people 6 months and older who live or work in Washington state regardless of immigration status, insurance or income.
+- The COVID-19 vaccine and booster is available to people 6 months and older who live or work in Washington state regardless of immigration status, insurance or income.

 - Enter your zip code at Vaccinelocator.doh.wa.gov to find available appointments.